1st SS Division, “Leibstandarte SS~Adolf Hitler”:

 SS-Obersturmführer, SS Panzer -Grenadier Division LSSAH, Custom Camouflaged Smock:

 This SS-Obersturmführer has picked a particularly rarely seen, low-production type of camouflage pattern smock, and I modified it.
-He has taken a very rare Blurred / Blurred Edge Autumn color smock, and customized it for his own personnel needs, with a zip-up front.
-Perhaps to use over his panzer wraps special uniform, but more likely, by itself over just a shirt.
+He has taken a very rare call it?
+Blurred Edge / Blotch, Autumn color smock, customizing it into a Smock / Jacket, with a zip-up front.
+Perhaps to use over his panzer wraps special uniform, but more likely, by itself over just a shirt, warm enough to retain the smock-cuffs on the sleeves.
 Sometimes when they customized their smocks, the idea was something like making them into more of a wind-breaker type jacket or adding pockets for carrying notebooks and the like, a few closing the 2-way pockets to stop the airflow.
 His association with the Leibstandarte is shown by using guilt ciphers of the LAH emblem on his shoulder boards.
-Camouflage uniforms were not to use conventional rank, but this was largely ignored.
+Camouflage uniforms were not to use conventional rank, but this was largely ignored, by the time it was made.
 But in good form, it has left off any collar tabs or bling.

-He has pink piping on his crusher cap, and on his shoulder boards, so he is associated with the Panzers themselves.
-It isn’t exactly clear what his position was with the armored units of LSSAH, he may have been leading a group or supporting the armor.
-The pink was seen with the panzer grenadiers themselves too, and with anti-tank gun units and the like.
+He retains the pink piping on his crusher cap too long since changed to white for all branches, and on his shoulder boards, so he is associated with the Panzers by the pink.
+It isn’t exactly clear what his position was with the armored units of LSSAH, anyone guess, he may have been leading a group or supporting the armor.
+The pink was seen with the Panzer Grenadiers at times as well I think, and with anti-tank gun units and the like, and all fit here, just really late in the war.
+After the war, lots of these patterns were seen that never made it out to the field, as they came from warehouses, but it’s amazing how much time and research was spent on developing them!

 LSSAH Panzer NCO in SS-Liebermuster Camouflage Pattern: